mminer/mminer.github.com/_posts/2015-05-11-level-editing-off-the-beaten-path.md

 However, even if an editor like the one described is too simplistic for your game, there are almost certainly better options than placing prefabs manually.
 If your game is tile-based, consider using an application like the [Tiled](http://www.mapeditor.org/) map editor .
 It provides sophisticated tools for creating maps and exports the result to an XML or JSON file, easily read by Unity or Unreal.
 Indeed, the latter's Paper2D boasts built-in support for the JSON files that Tiled exports.
 Unity developers are in luck as well, with several third-party assets offering TMX support ([full list of integrations here](https://github.com/bjorn/tiled/wiki/Support-for-TMX-maps)).

 Not building a tile-based game?
 Modern game engines like Unity make building custom editor tools a breeze for the ultimate in level editor construction.
-It may seem like a chore when more exciting challenges await, but a bit of upfront investment pays huge dividends later in development.
+It may seem like a chore when more exciting challenges await, but some upfront investment pays huge dividends later in development.

 Cool?
 Cool.